top of page

 October 22,2022

-As the result of the tremendous outpouring of support from the beloved community, the Cherry Grove Schoolhouse observed its Grand Opening and Ribbon Cutting Ceremony full of displays, period furnishings and ready for visitors of all ages.
+As a result of the tremendous outpouring of support from the beloved community, the Cherry Grove Schoolhouse celebrated its Grand Opening and Ribbon-Cutting Ceremony—complete with displays, period furnishings, and a welcoming space ready for visitors of all ages.

 Perserving History